Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 A bloodied penitent kisses every suffering Christ Image at the Altar of Repose and Contrition as he is about to end his penitentiary acts for the forgiveness of his sins, here at the street behind San Juan Nepomuceno Parish Chucrh, Malibay, Pasay, 3 April, 2026.

-With the distinctive melodic prayer chant of “Pabasa” as background, Flagellants in Malibay follow a ritualistic process on Good Friday, mirroring broader Philippine Holy Week traditions, starting with spiritual preparation and ending around 3 PM.
-The Church discourages these extreme acts, but participants view them as personal vows (panata) to emulate Christ’s suffering.
+Amid the distinctive melodic prayer chant of “Pabasa” in the background, flagellants in Malibay follow a ritualistic process on Good Friday, mirroring broader Philippine Holy Week traditions, starting with the spiritual preparation and ending at around 3 o’clock in the afternoon.

 A volunteer medical worker gently cleans and dresses the wounds with a herbal antiseptic solution of boiled guava leaves to prevent health risks like infections from unsterilized cutting tools, and flagellant whips, 3 April 2026, Malibay, Pasay.